If you haven't sold your first item on Amazon, congratulations! I am about to help you avoid some big Amazon FBA mistakes.

 - Tying up your capital.
-You could be spending your money (theoretically) on higher earning items.
+You could spend your money (theoretically) on higher earning items.

 - Likely spending more than $1 worth of your time on prepping.
 Most prep companies charge around, you guessed it, $1 for basic handling.
-The $1 profit fails to respect the value of your time and will result in you working hard with little to show for it.
+The $1 profit cannot respect the value of your time and will cause you working hard with little to show for it.

 So, does that dollar still seem so enticing?
 Probably not.

-#2 “I bought it from a retail store, it has to be authentic.”
+#2 “I bought it from a retail store, so I can trust that it's authentic."

-There are a number of factors that may lead a buyer to assume an item is inauthentic.
-Yes, many authentic products are wrongfully marked as “inauthentic” or “fake” but they are generally rooted in quality errors.
+There are several factors that may lead a buyer to assume an item is inauthentic.
+Yes, many authentic products are wrongfully marked as "inauthentic" or "fake" but they are often rooted in quality errors.

 Unprofessionalism is a red flag for counterfeit.